 - Number of cookies used

 Google gives better rankings to websites with SSL certificates.
-If you are collecting information from the customer on your website, which most websites do, an SSL certificate is essential.
+If you are collecting information from the customer on your website, which most websites do, SSL certificate is essential.

 Now that you have decided to have an SSL certificate, the next step is to decide which one.
 Below are the types of certificates you can have.

-- Extended Validation (EV SSL) – Most expensive, most secure
+- Extended validation (EV SSL) – Most expensive, most secure

 - Domain Validated SSL (DV SSL) – Second most expensive, secure

 - Organization Validated SSL (OV SSL) – Minimal validation